 Our Board of Directors

-Trevor Morrison, President, AFOA BC since 2008 and has been a member since 1998.
+Trevor Morrison, President, AFOA BC has been a board member since 2008 and a member of the Association since 1998.
 He is from the Gitksan First Nation where he is the Finance Administrator for the Gitksan Watershed Authorities for the past 17 years.
 He has worked with other sectors of the First Nations including Treaty, Health Services, Child & Family Services, and Aboriginal Justice.
 He is currently enrolled in the CAFM program pursuing his designation.

 CGA, CAFM – Vice President